At the Colne Community School and College we take the support of our students very seriously both academically and pastorally.

 Subject teachers are available outside of lesson time for students to discuss any difficulties they may have with understanding what they are being taught, problems they may have with completing homework or anything else relating to a particular subject.
 This support sits alongside the numerous revision and coursework sessions currently running across the subject areas.

-Year Leaders are available throughout the day to help with any problems that students encounter at school – they can be found in the Pastoral Zone (in South Block).
+Year Leaders are available throughout the day to help with any problems that students encounter at school.

 If students need further support they can contact TeenTalk and take advantage of their unique service.
 TeenTalk offer a support and information service for 11-25 year olds in the Tendring area, which has been built up over the past 18 Years.
 They offer a self-referral service, there are no time restrictions and no appointment is required.
 Their support is informal, non-judgmental and confidential.

 To find out more about TeenTalk along with the support and activities they offer just follow the link – TeenTalk or call them on 01255 504800